Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Spreadsheet Foundations/Organizing Data/table-formatting.md

-Your engineering team has been contracted by the LA 2028 Olympics Committee to perform some tests on the new ice hockey rink.
+Your engineering team has been contracted by the French Alps 2030 Olympics Committee to perform some tests on the new ice hockey rink.
 The ice has a constant coefficient of friction, $\mu$, of 0.02 (no units).

 Someone placed some hockey pucks that do not meet the regulation standards in a bucket.
 You know that a regulation hockey puck weighs 160g, and has a normal force of approximately 1.6N.